-I finished that year off, took the christmas break and came back to school full time the next year.
-Heading into year 10 (aus schooling), I was completely freaked out.
+I finished that year off, took the Christmas break and came back to school full time the next year.
+Heading into year 10, I was completely freaked out.

 I did an alternate maths programme because I didn’t do much maths the year before.
-I still had a lot of anxiety attacks, and a new challenge of disassociation.
+I still had a lot of anxiety attacks and a new challenge of disassociation.
 I was done, within around 5 weeks, I was done.
-I had relapsed bad in self-harm, and the suicidal thoughts were back and louder than ever.
+I had relapsed badly in self-harm, and the suicidal thoughts were back and louder than ever.